 - 2.15 The Cabinet is responsible for ensuring that Service and Corporate Plans are implemented within the resources allocated in the Revenue and Capital Budgets.
-The Director of Finance will provide information on the Council's performance against the Revenue and Capital Budgets to Cabinet and the relevant Overview and Scrutiny Committee at regular intervals over the financial year.
-The report will include the projected out-turn on the agreed budgets, Collection Fund, Housing Revenue Account and Dedicated Schools Grant.
-In addition, and as appropriate, the Audit Committee will receive reports that include financial information on key partners and the progress made on issues identified with the Annual Governance Statement. - 2.16 The general format of the budget proposed by the Cabinet to Council will follow that advised by the Director of Finance.
-The draft budget should include allocation to different services and projects, proposed taxation levels and any contingency funds/balances.
-The headings proposed will be those advised by the Director of Finance. - 2.17 Senior Officers will control income and expenditure within their areas of responsibility.
+The Director of Finance will provide information on the Council's performance against the Revenue and Capital Budgets to Cabinet and the relevant Overview and Scrutiny BoardCommittee at regular intervals over the financial year.
+The report will include the projected out-turn foren the agreed budgets, Collection Fund, Housing Revenue Account and Dedicated Schools Grant.
+In addition, and as appropriate, the Audit or Scrutiny Committee and/or Scrutiny Board will receive reports that include financial information on key partners and the progress made on issues identified with the Annual Governance Statement. - 2.16 The general format of the budget proposed by the Cabinet to Council will follow that advised by the Director of Finance.
+The draft budget should include indicative allocations to different services and projects, proposed taxation levels and any contingency funds/balances.
+The headings proposed will be those advised by the Director of Finance.

+- 2.17 Senior Officers will control income and expenditure within their areas of responsibility.
 They will monitor performance, taking account of financial information provided by the Director of Finance.
 They should report on actual variances within their own areas, and on the possible likelihood of them.
-They must also: alert the Director of Finance to any problems; consult with the Director of Finance about the remedial action necessary to avoid exceeding their budget allocations: and take the remedial action agreed. - 2.18 CIPB is responsible for advising Cabinet on the overall financial commitments on the overall capital programme in accordance with the overall capital strategy agreed by Cabinet.
+They must also: alert the Director of Finance to any problems; consult with the Director of Finance about the remedial action necessary to avoid exceeding their budget allocations: and take the remedial action agreed. - 2.18 CIPB is responsible for advising Cabinet on the overall financial commitments of the overall capital programme in accordance with the overall Ceapital Setrategy agreed by Cabinet.